As seen in:

-No problem.
-We just need to show them that you’re the headlining act.
+Here's how to show them you’re still a headlining act.

-Need some more ideas on the right achievements to put on a resume for event coordinators?
+How to find the right achievements to put on a resume for event planners?
 Check out this guide: How to Put Achievements on a Resume—Complete Guide (30+ Examples)

-The education section—a waste of space, like a venue without a properly planned table arrangement, right?
+Like a venue without a properly planned table arrangement, the education section takes up unnecessary space.

 BA in Hotel & Event Management

-How to Put Skills on an Event Coordinator Resume
+List Top Skills on an Event Planner Resume

-Here are some basic event planning resume skills examples:
+Here are some examples of event planner resume skills: